fangs25/CONNECT/README.md

 ## 5. Documentation

+The [`main`]((https://github.com/fangs25/CONNECT)) branch is intended for the clean software package, API documentation, and user tutorials.

 Full documentation, installation instructions, API reference, and tutorials are available on Read the Docs:

 - [CONNECT documentation](https://connect-singlecell.readthedocs.io/en/latest/)